What is OxyContin?

 How should I use OxyContin?

-Stop taking all other around-the-clock narcotic pain medications when you start taking Oxycontin.
+Stop taking all other around-the-clock opioid pain medicines when you start taking extended-release OxyContin.

-Never crush or break a tablet to inhale the powder or mix it into a liquid to inject the drug into your vein.
-This practice has resulted in death with the misuse of oxycodone and similar prescription drugs.
+Never crush or break an OxyContin tablet to inhale the powder or mix it into a liquid to inject the drug into your vein.
+This can result in death.

 What happens if I miss a dose?